 Are you wondering “how long does it take for an electrical fire to start?”
 Many times it can take as small as three minutes for a building to go up in flames due to an electrical fire.
 It’s very important to do everything possible to prevent your building or commercial property from electrical fires.

-Now that we have talked about what causes electrical fires let’s discuss how to prevent them.
+Now that we have talked about what causes fire, let’s discuss how to prevent electrical fires.

 To avoid electrical fires in the workplace, it’s wise to educate your employees about electrical safety and the steps to take to prevent electrical fires.
 Also, the Occupational Safety and Health Administration (OSHA) requires workplaces in the United States to have a set fire prevention plan.